rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 You may have gotten into Bitcoin as an investment;
- a high-risk volatile investment;
+ a high-risk and volatile investment;
  an investment in the best performing asset of all time.
- And yet, Bitcoin is
+ And yet, Bitcoin was
  not designed to be an investment.
-Bitcoin is designed to be money, sound money that can fix the problem of fiat money -- it is in this regard that we ask: *is Bitcoin true?*
+Bitcoin was designed to be money, sound money that can fix the problem of fiat money -- it is in this regard that we ask: *is Bitcoin true?*